ChrisWilhelm/NLPSelfSupervisedFinalProj/README.md

 Then, generate an OpenAI API key and run finetuning.py to finetune a model.

+You will then need to get the jobId of your generation and paste it into runModel.py

 You can run this model using runModel.py for a specific query.

 Ensure that you have pasted your API key into the scripts.